AWS D1.1:2025 · Table 5.11 · Category C

 What is the minimum preheat for A709 HPS70W with FCAW at over 2-1/2"?

-For A709 HPS70W welded with FCAW at over 2-1/2" thickness, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category C. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.
+When welding A709 HPS70W at over 2-1/2" using FCAW, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category C. FCAW places this combination in Category C. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.

 What Table 5.11 category applies to A709 HPS70W with FCAW?

-A709 HPS70W welded with FCAW falls under Category C in AWS D1.1:2025 Table 5.11.
+When using FCAW on A709 HPS70W, the combination falls under Category C in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process (higher-strength steels).
-At over 2-1/2" thickness, this category requires a minimum preheat of 300°F (150°C).
+At over 2-1/2" thickness, Category C with FCAW requires a minimum preheat of 300°F (150°C).

 Why is preheat 300°F for A709 HPS70W at over 2-1/2"?